NidhiSDey/leish-ME/README.md

     adata_vis.obs[adata_vis.uns['mod']['factor_names']] = adata_vis.obsm['q05_cell_abundance_w_sf']

-    You can write this as a CSV file to explore abundances further.
+    You can write this as a CSV file to explore abundances further as in sl2_cl_cell2location.Rmd

+# License
+## This project is covered under the MIT License.